fermo-metabolomics/fermo_docs/docs/home/input_output.md

 A `.mgf`-file (Mascot generic format) as produced by GNPS.
 Specifically, this file must:

 - Start with `BEGIN IONS`
-- Have a `PEPMASS` entry indicating the precursor ion m/z (must not be 0.0 or 1.0)
+- Have a `PEPMASS` entry indicating the precursor ion m/z
 - Have a number of fragment-intensity pairs
 - End with `END IONS`